kkinnear/zprint/README.md

 #### :extend

 The s-expression has a series of symbols with one or more forms following each.
-The level of indent is configurable.
+The level of indent is configurable by `:extend {:indent n}`.

 ```clojure
   (reify